Cairnie History, Family Crest & Coats of Arms

 In medieval Scotland, names were more often spelled according to sound than any regular set of rules.
 An enormous number of spelling variations were the result.
 Over the years, the name Cairnie has been spelled Cairney, Cairnie, Cardney, Cairnie and others.

-More information is included under the topic Early Cairnie Notables in all our PDF Extended History products.
+More information is included under the topic Early Cairnie Notables in all our PDF Extended History products and printed products wherever possible.

 In such difficult times, Ireland, Australia, and North America looked like better homes for many Scots.
 The trips were expensive and grueling, but also rewarding, as the colonies were havens for those unwelcome in the old country.
 That legacy did not die easily, though, and many were forced to fight for their freedom in the American War of Independence.
 The Scottish legacy has resurface in more recent times, though, through Clan societies, highland games, and other organizations.
 Immigration and passenger lists have shown many early immigrants bearing the old Scottish name of Cairnie: John Cairney arrived in New York in 1836.